 Refer to all of their key messages and make sure to put across the exact right messages and effectively reach out to your audience.

 Your audience and donors will be coming together to your donation page, make sure your online donation page is ready with all necessary features- you must offer the best possible donor experience to your Giving Tuesday donors.

-2. Social Media Overview
+2. Giving Tuesday Social Media Toolkit